JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 ======================================================================================

 To calculate the expected Attenuated Total Reflectance spectrum of Na\ :subscript:`2`\ (SO\ :subscript:`4`\ )\ :subscript:`2` a VASP calculation was performed of the optimised structure followed by the dynamical matrix and the phonon spectrum at the :math:`\Gamma` point.
 After reading in the OUTCAR with PDGui, the scenario tab is modified to reflect the materials used in an ATR experiment.
 The support matrix is set to air and the volume fraction of the dielectric is set 80%.
+This value needs to be chosen to reflect the particle shape and size distribution.
 When looking at the plot with the plotting tab, ensure that the 'Powder ATR' plot type is used.
 This ensures that the fitter tab uses that plot for the fitting.
 For the case of non-polarised radiation the choice of 0.5 for the 'ATR S polarisation fraction' is appropriate.
 The settings tab will look like the tab shown below.

 .. _Na2SO42-scenario: